 - XenMobile MDM load balancing requires a Citrix ADC standard platform license at a minimum.

-- Content Collaboration load balancing with storage zones controller requires a Citrix ADC standard platform license at a minimum.
+- ShareFile load balancing with storage zones controller requires a Citrix ADC standard platform license at a minimum.

-- The XenMobile Enterprise edition includes the required Citrix Gateway Universal licenses for MAM.
+- The XenMobile Advanced Edition (On-premises) or Citrix Endpoint Management (cloud) includes the required Citrix Gateway Universal licenses for MAM.

 - Exchange load balancing requires a Citrix ADC Platinum platform license or a Citrix ADC Enterprise platform license with the addition of an Integrated Caching license.

 - What version is the Citrix ADC running in the XenMobile environment?

 Citrix recommends using a dedicated instance of Citrix ADC for your Citrix Gateway virtual server.
 Be sure that the minimum required Citrix ADC version and build is in use for the XenMobile environment.
 Typically, it is best to use the latest compatible Citrix ADC version and build for XenMobile.
 If upgrading Citrix Gateway would affect your existing environments, a second dedicated instance for XenMobile might be appropriate.

 If you plan to share a Citrix ADC instance for XenMobile and other apps that use VPN connections, be sure that you have enough VPN licenses for both.
 Keep in mind that XenMobile test and production environments cannot share a Citrix ADC instance.

 - Do you require a higher degree of security for enrollments and access to the XenMobile environment?

 The default configuration for XenMobile is user name and password authentication.
 To add another layer of security for enrollment and access to the XenMobile environment, consider using certificate-based authentication.
 You can use certificates with LDAP for two-factor authentication, providing a higher degree of security without needing an RSA server.